Annagoo Taleex naal

-Annagoo Taleex naal which in Somali literally means Residing in Taleh, is an August 11, 1913 poem in the Somali language by Ismail Mire which chronicles life at Taleh and the killing of colonial figurehead Richard Corfield.
-The poem was created two days after the death of Richard Corfield at the hands of Ibraahin Xoorane and Axmed Aarey.
+"Annagoo Taleex naal" ('Residing in Taleh') is a 1913 Somali-language poem by Ismail Mire which chronicles life at Taleh and the killing of colonial figurehead Richard Corfield.
+Written on August 11, the poem was created two days after Richard Corfield was killed by Xirsi Cartan Boos.

 The poem narrates the battle of Ruuga in the third person perspective of Tuurre, a horse owned by Ismail Mire, and narrates how the spoils of war and the belongings of Richard Corfield were brought by the Darawiish to the town of Buhoodle and to the far east of Sool province to be distributed there.

 Poem

 Ethics and etiquette

 The first decimal of verses speak about the ethics and etiquette of Taleh.
-It states the peripheries of Taleh were tallied to a number of seven thousand Darawiish:
+This section states the peripheries of Taleh were tallied to a number of seven thousand Darawiish:

-The next few verses speak the ethics present in the city of Taleh during colonial times, such as about norms when distributing bullets among Darawiish, etiquette among the ranks, the utensils used in their ranks.
+The next few verses speak of the ethics present in the city of Taleh during colonial times, such as norms when distributing bullets among Darawiish, etiquette among the ranks, and the utensils used in their ranks.
 These earliest verses as well as the final verses demonstrate the anthropomorphic manner in which the Darawiish treated their horses.
-The poem further extolls the merits of ransacking the belongings and assets of egocentric overlords, and in particular that of what it describes as the authoritarian and dictatorial Richard Corfield.
+The poem further extols the merits of ransacking the belongings and assets of egocentric overlords, and in particular those of what it describes as the authoritarian and dictatorial Richard Corfield.